What are the best AR-15 Kits?

 Also, with the barrel already installed right out of the box by a reputable firm, it alleviates the worrisome question of having the correct headspace in the chamber.
 While starting with a stripped upper is more of a heavy lift for inexperienced builders, it does allow much more customization when it comes to barrel choice.

 When it comes to lowers, forged 7075/76 aluminum lowers advertised as “mil-spec” should be the baseline for a build, while a lower parts kit, buffer tube, and stock/brace are not an overly complex task to install correctly.
-There are any number of helpful (free) videos out there to walk you through it.
+There are any number of helpful (free) videos out there to walk you through it — and we have a complete visual guide on assembling an AR if you’re so inclined.

 As a tip, threaded trigger guards are great as they keep you from having to drive a roll pin through that somewhat easy-to-break ear with a hammer.
 Likewise, when you install the buffer tube and receiver extension, be sure to apply a serious stake to the castle nut to avoid having it unwind with vibration while in use, which is a bummer.